john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ### 3rd Doctor - Jon Pertwee - Now in color!

 The Doctor is James Bond.
-He is stuck on Earth, doing secret missions for the British government.
-And he knows karate.
+He knows karate and does secret missions for the British government.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: